 qlogin

-The simplest thing you can do with the cluster is to just log in to the BIOSTAT node and run things on it interactively.
+The simplest thing you can do with the cluster is to just log in to the BIOSTAT node and run things on it interactively (an even simpler option might be to use IDAS).
 Once you’re logged in, it is just like being logged in remotely to any other computer.
 However, logging in must be accomplished through the scheduler to balance requests for interactive and non-interactive sessions and to send requests to the proper queues.
 To set up an interactive session, use qlogin:

 $